-Compliant Presentation (as of 12/31/2019)
+Compliant Presentation (as of 12/31/2020)

 Past performance is not indicative of future results.
 This material is not financial advice or an offer to sell any product.
 Not every client's account will have these exact characteristics.
 The actual characteristics with respect to any particular client account will vary based on a number of factors including but not limited to: (i) the size of the account; (ii) investment restrictions applicable to the account, if any; and (iii) market exigencies at the time of investment.
 Clark Capital Management Group, Inc. reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs.
 The information provided in this report should not be considered a recommendation to purchase or sell any particular security.
 There is no assurance that any securities discussed herein will remain in an account's portfolio at the time you receive this report or that securities sold have not been repurchased.
-The securities discussed may not represent an account's portfolio and in the aggregate may represent only a small percentage of an account's portfolio holdings.
+The securities discussed may not represent an account's entire portfolio and in the aggregate may represent only a small percentage of an account's portfolio holdings.
 It should not be assumed that any of the securities transactions, holdings or sectors discussed were or will prove to be profitable, or that the investment recommendations or decisions we make in the future will be profitable or will equal the investment performance of the securities discussed herein.

 Firm Information: Clark Capital Management Group, Inc. (Clark Capital) is an investment advisor registered with the United States Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
-Clark Capital is a closely held, mostly employeeowned C Corporation with all significant owners currently employed by the firm in key management capacities.
+Clark Capital is a closely held, mostly employee-owned C Corporation with all significant owners currently employed by the firm in key management capacities.
 The firm specializes in managing equity and fixed income portfolios for individuals and institutions.
 More information about Clark Capital's advisory services and fees can be found in its Form ADV which is available upon request.

 Calculation Methodology: Composite returns assume reinvestment of income and other earnings, are gross of withholding taxes, if any, and are reported in U.S. dollars.
 Net returns presented reflect the deduction of a model investment advisory fee of 3% which is the highest wrap fee charged by any sponsor.
-Internal dispersion is calculated using the equal-weighted average deviation of annual account returns for those accounts included in the composite for the entire year.
 Trade date accounting is used.
 Leverage is not used in the composite.
 The composites are comprised of all fully discretionary accounts managed in the strategy for one full month, including those accounts no longer with the firm.
 Closed accounts are included through the completion of the last full month of eligibility.
-A copy of the complete list and description of Clark Capital's composites, verification and performance examination reports, and policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
+A copy of the complete list and description of Clark Capital's composites, list of broad distribution pooled funds, verification and performance examination reports, and policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.